Payroll Tax

 Accounts Payable

-1. Provides a copy of social club membership agreement signed by the university to the Controller’s Office if available, and the amount of initiation fee paid once the process is completed.
+1. Provides a copy of the social club membership agreement signed by the university to the Controller’s Office if available, and the amount of the initiation fee paid once the process is completed.

 3. Provides a link on the AP website to the procedure and log that is maintained on the Controller’s Office website.